faeztgh/typescript-101/Advanced/day10/Explain.md

 }
 ```

 This piece of code declares a `IDynamic` generic interface in Typescript.
 This interface allows for any arbitrary property (with names being a type of string) to be added to an object.
 The key value can be of any type that you provide as the generic (`T`).
-This essentialy ensures that this interface can be used for creating an object which can have dynamic properties.
+This essentially ensures that this interface can be used for creating an object which can have dynamic properties.

 ## Create an object `person`